cloudscribe/cloudscribe/README.md

 cloudscribe is a related set of projects and components for building cross platform web applications on ASP.NET Core

-The foundational set of projects, known as cloudscibe.Core, provides support for single tenant or multi tenant management of sites, users, and roles.
+The foundational set of projects in this repository, known as cloudscibe Core, provides support for single tenant or multi tenant management of sites, users, and roles.
+The other main cloudscribe projects are [cloudscribe SimpleContent](https://github.com/joeaudette/cloudscribe.SimpleContent), [cloudscribe Navigation](https://github.com/joeaudette/cloudscribe.Web.Navigation), and [cloudscribe Pagination](https://github.com/joeaudette/cloudscribe.Web.Pagination).
+You can find the [full list of projects here](https://github.com/joeaudette?tab=repositories).

 If you have questions or just want to be social, say hello in our gitter chat room.
 I try to monitor that room on a regular basis while I'm working, but if I'm not around you can leave a message.